CleverCloud/documentation/content/doc/applications/dotnet/_index.md

 * You listen on port **8080**, by default each .NET application is created with the `ASPNETCORE_URLS="http://0.0.0.0:8080"` environment variable.
 * You have committed the different files of your project and the corresponding project file (`.csproj`, `.fsproj` or `.vbproj`).

-Let's take an example with the [simple-feed-reader project](https://github.com/dotnet-architecture/simple-feed-reader).
+Take an example with the [cc-dotnet-demo](https://github.com/CleverCloud/cc-dotnet-demo).

-First, you need to add the `APP_FOLDER=SimpleFeedReader` environment variable to define the application folder inside the Git repository.
+If needed, you could add the `APP_FOLDER=<your_app_folder>` environment variable to define the application folder inside the Git repository (where `.*proj` is stored).

-During deployment, the runtime automatically detects the `SimpleFeedReader.csproj` file and the target framework `net8.0`.
+During deployment, the runtime automatically detects the `test-dotnet.csproj` file and the target framework `net8.0`.
 Then, it publishes the .NET project:

 ```bash
 dotnet publish --framework net8.0 --configuration Release